facebook/create-react-app/packages/react-scripts/template/README.md

 ## Supported Browsers

-By default, the generated project uses the latest version of React.
+By default, the generated project supports all modern browsers.<br>

-You can refer [to the React documentation](https://reactjs.org/docs/react-dom.html#browser-support) for more information about supported browsers.
+Support for Internet Explorer 9, 10, and 11 requires [polyfills](https://github.com/facebook/create-react-app/blob/next/packages/react-app-polyfill/README.md).

-## Supported Language Features and Polyfills
+### Supported Language Features

 This project supports a superset of the latest JavaScript standard.<br>
 In addition to [ES6](https://github.com/lukehoban/es6features) syntax features, it also supports: